 Damascus Old Mill Inn—Historic waterfront hotel and restaurant in downtown Damascus; easy access to the Virginia Creeper Trail and the Appalachian Trail.

 Need more ideas for road trips around Virginia?
-Check out our previous WanderLove getaways!
+Check out our collection of WanderLove getaways!